All Quiet on the Western Front: Plot summary

 Paul is glad to return and reunite with his comrades.
-Soon after, he volunteers to go on a patrol and kills a man in hand-to-hand combat for the first time.
+Soon after, he volunteers to go on a patrol and kills a Frenchman in hand-to-hand combat for the first time.
 He watches the man die slowly in agony for hours.
 He is remorseful and devastated, asking for forgiveness from the man's corpse.
 He later confesses to Kat and Albert, who try to comfort him and reassure him that it is only part of the war.
-Afterwards, they are sent on what Paul calls a "good job".
-They must guard a supply depot in a village that was evacuated due to being shelled too heavily.
-During this time, the men are able to adequately feed themselves, unlike the near-starvation conditions in the German trenches.
-In addition, the men enjoy themselves while living off the spoils from the village and officers' luxuries from the supply depot (such as fine cigars).
-While evacuating the villagers (enemy civilians), Paul and Albert are taken by surprise by artillery fired at the civilian convoy and are wounded by a shell.
-On the train back home, Albert takes a turn for the worse and cannot complete the journey, and instead is sent off the train to recuperate in a Catholic hospital.
-By a combination of bartering and manipulation, Paul manages to stay together with Albert.
-Albert eventually has his leg amputated, while Paul is deemed fit for service and returned to the front.
+Paul and his company receive a temporary reprieve from the horrid rations and living conditions of the trenches when they are instead sent to a supply depot in an occupied French town.
+They enjoy food and luxuries taken from the depot or looted from the town but continue to lose men to Allied shelling, culminating in Paul and Albert being wounded while evacuating civilians and needing to be diverted to a Catholic hospital far behind the lines.
+Albert eventually has his leg amputated, whilst Paul is deemed fit for service and returned to the front.

-By now, the war is nearing its end and the German Army is retreating.
+By the closing months of the war, German morale is almost nonexistent as the men realize they are only fighting to delay an armistice.
+The Americans have recently joined the war as both they and the British begin outperforming the far more poorly equipped Germans.
 In despair, Paul watches as his friends fall one by one.
 Kat's death is the last straw that finally causes Paul to lose his will to live.
-In the final chapter, he comments that peace is coming soon, but he does not see the future as bright and shining with hope.
+In the final chapter he comments that peace is coming soon but he does not see the future as bright and shining with hope.
 Paul feels that he has no aims left in life and that their generation will be different and misunderstood.

 In October 1918, Paul is finally killed on a remarkably peaceful day.
 The situation report from the frontline states a simple phrase: "All quiet on the Western Front."
 Paul's corpse displays a calm expression on its face, "as though almost glad the end had come."